forestdb/forestdb.org/models/politeness-qud.md

 Understanding the Speaker:

 In accordance with RSA, the speaker observes the world states as generated by L0.
-The speaker also acts as a rational 'agent' that chooses an utterance depending upon it's utility for the purpose that it is trying to serve (whether that may be a certain QUD, polite/informative intentions, or both).
+The speaker also acts as a rational 'agent' that chooses an utterance depending upon its utility for the purpose that it is trying to serve (whether that may be a certain QUD, polite/informative intentions, or both).

 In the Chapter 4 Scope Model, the speaker samples an utterance and takes in the arguments state and QUD to formulate a qstate.
-Furthermore, the speaker uses the sampled utterance and the arguments: scope and QUD for L0 formulate these state probabilities.
-The speaker uses the operator: 'observe' or 'factor' which will compared the states generated by L0 and qstate.
-The Speaker will return it's decided utterance upon the conditions of the L0 and the QUD by qState.
-To reiterate, the speaker wishes to chose an utterance that will communicate the state of the world.
+Furthermore, the speaker uses the sampled utterance and the arguments: scope and QUD for L0 to formulate these state probabilities.
+The speaker uses the operator: 'observe' or 'factor' which will compare the states generated by L0 and qstate.
+The Speaker will return its decided utterance upon the conditions of the L0 and the QUD by qState.
+To reiterate, the speaker wishes to choose an utterance that will communicate the state of the world.
 The inferences of L0 (the mapping of the states of the world) and the QUD are the influences of the speaker's decided utterance.

 In the Chapter 9 Politeness model, the speaker, again, samples an utterance to generate L0's probabilities.
 A noted difference is that the speaker now also takes the argument phi which is a parameter that weighs the speaker's decided utility.
-Low phi values place emphasis upon epistemic utility and low phi values place emphasis upon social utility.
+High phi values place emphasis upon epistemic utility and low phi values place emphasis upon social utility.
 Alpha is a parameter that optimizes speaker utility and is established at the value 10 by Yoon and Tessler's calculations.
 These parameters are used to scale speaker utility which influences the speaker's decided utterance to either place emphasis on informativity or politeness.

 ~~~~
 // Speaker (S) of QUD Quantifier Scope Model